 I made my first record in 1968 while I was still in college.
-Since the beginning of college I had created rock and roll "cover" bands with friends.
+Since the beginning of school I had created rock and roll "cover" bands with friends.
 We would play bars, parties and dances up and down the California central coast and across in the Central Valley.
 We played all the popular songs of the time.
-The first band was named the Habit, then the Cirkus and then Pacific Grass and Electric.
+The first band was named the Habit, and then the Cirkus.
 We made enough money to pay for school and I actually learned how to run a small business.

 Sometime later we were driving across the central valley to Fresno to play a dance.
-We traveled in a VW van with our equipment and a couple of cars in caravan.
+We traveled in those days in a VW van with our equipment and a couple of cars in caravan.
 I was in the van when suddenly one of the cars pulled alongside.
 Our friends were screaming at us to turn on the radio.
 There was only one station in Fresno and there coming out of the car radio was our song “This is Love”.
 They were promoting the dance we were playing.
-No recording of that song survived, but over the years I've heard many songs that I wrote or sang on wafting out of the radio and TV, but there is nothing like the thrill of hearing the first one.
+No recording of that song survived, but over the years I've heard many songs that I wrote or sang wafting out of the radio and TV, but there is nothing like the thrill of hearing the first one.
 We felt we had arrived although the first real records would come the next year with a completely different band.

 The songs under the commercial singles banner are the AM radio "singles" that emerged from those albums between 1968- 1974.
 They were played on top forty radio.
-Green Eyed Lady went number 1, others charted in the top 30.
-They represent the most commercial I ever got and I get a kick out of listening to my evolution from folk/rock to full rock and roll and then as a solo artist.
+"Green Eyed Lady" went number 1, others charted in the top 30.
+They represent the most commercial I ever got and I get a kick out of listening to my evolution from folk/rock to full throated rock and roll and then as a solo artist.

 I will let the songs speak for themselves.
 Enjoy…